|

 Let someone know your travel plans

-Check in with someone each day, even if that’s just a quick text or email.
-Whatever you decide, let your designated person know what to expect in terms of check in frequency.
+Provide your schedule to someone at home and let them know if you decide to make changes.
+Check-in daily, even if that's just a quick text.
+Let your designated person know what to expect in terms of check-in frequency.

-Solo travel safety doesn’t mean you have to be checking in with someone multiple times a day.
-If your partner or your mom is blowing up your phone hourly with that “Everything OK?” text, that’s going to get tedious for sure.
-But, it’s helpful (and safe!) for someone to know where you are and that you’re doing fine.
+This doesn't have to mean checking in multiple times a day or being OK with someone blowing up your phone every hour.
+But it's helpful and safe for someone to know where you are and that you're doing fine.

 Trust your gut feelings